fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 ![Add Variables](https://github.com/BEXIS2/Documents/raw/master/Manuals/RPM/Images/add_variables.png)
 Choose - if possible - a variable template starting with an uppercase letter.
 These have been defined especially for BETA-FOR.
 If there`s no variable template that fits to your data yet, you can [create a new one](#33-create-a-variable-template).

+Always provide some date and time information (in ISO 8601 standard).

 When you click the arrow button next to a variable template, the variable will be displayed on the right side.
 You can keep its name or make it more specific.

 You can change the order of the variables by dragging and dropping them.